-There has also been tremendous concern from the public with congestion downtown on large cruise passenger days and the resulting impacts to pedestrian safety.
-Of main concern in this area are the pedestrians who jaywalk across Harbor Drive from Harrigan Centennial Hall.
-CBS has been working with the State of Alaska Department of Transportation to address pedestrian safety issues along Harbor Drive and is actively recruiting pedestrian safety attendants to guide traffic and monitoring pedestrian and vehicular movement downtown area on days with significant cruise ship visitation.
+There has been tremendous concern from the public with congestion downtown on large cruise passenger days, and the resulting impacts to pedestrian safety.
+The main concern in this area are the pedestrians that jaywalk across the street from Harrigan Centennial Hall.
+CBS has been working with the State Department of Transportation to address pedestrian safety issues along Harbor Drive.

 - h.
 Ability of the police, fire, and EMS personnel to respond to emergency calls on the site: Site is accessible for police, fire and EMS response. - i.
-Logic of the internal traffic layout: The food truck will be moved daily but will be positioned parallel to the unnamed one-way alley which is also used by First National Bank of Alaska for their drive-up window.
-Staff has advised the applicant to place the food truck closer to 322 Lincoln Street to maintain visibly of pedestrians who may walk through the alley and vehicles using the bank drive-through and parking lot.
-Anticipated customers will be locals and tourists.
-On-street parking will be available; there are no off-street parking requirements in the central business district. - j.
-Effects of signage on nearby uses: No additional signage is proposed.
-The food truck is branded with the business name/company logo on the side of the truck.
+Logic of the internal traffic layout: There are some parking spaces on site and walk-up access from surrounding area. - j.
+Effects of signage on nearby uses: No proposed additional signage, business name on side of truck with company logo.
 All signs shall comply with Sitka General Code. - k.
-Presence of existing or proposed buffers on the site or immediately adjacent the site: Adjacent to other buildings.
+Presence of existing or proposed buffers on the site or immediately adjacent the site: Adjacent to other buildings with some logs along the alley.
 High density and commercial use is expected in the CBD. - l.
-Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: Conforms to the chapter of Economic Development that supports local businesses, attracts new sustainable businesses, and supports effort and enterprises that keep residents' money "local" and ED 6.5, "support growth of Sitka's independent, cruise-related, and heritage tourism work and enterprises."
+Relationship if the proposed conditional use is in a specific location to the goals, policies, and objectives of the comprehensive plan: Conforms to the chapter of Economic Development that supports local businesses, attracts new sustainable businesses, and supports effort and enterprises that keep residents' money "local". - m.

-m.
 Other criteria that surface through public comments or planning commission review: None at this time.